thesaurus-linguae-aegyptiae/tla-es/README.md

 *Note:* You can configure the Elasticsearch HTTP port to which the application will try to connect.
 Both the Docker Compose configuration and the `bootRun` and `test` gradle tasks are going to read it from the local `.env` file.

+When running the application using the  `bootRun` task, comma-separated arguments can be passed via `args` property like this:

+    ./gradlew bootRun -Pargs=--data-file=sample.tar.gz,--foo=bar

+Populate database with a corpus dump:

+    ./gradlew bootRun -Pargs=--date-file=sample.tar.gz